LukeWeller7/Interview_Questions/devops/scrum_and agile/README.md

 ### What is Agile?

-- Agile is a form of methodology, it's a flexible project management approach that prioritizes 	collaboration, adaptability, and incremental progress to deliver value efficiently in software 	development.
+- **Agile is a form of methodology**, it's a flexible project management approach that prioritizes 	collaboration, adaptability, and incremental progress to deliver value efficiently in software 	development.

 ### Why/When did Agile come about?